Journey Through the Decade: Summary

 It was used as the opening theme song for the 2009 Kamen Rider Series Kamen Rider Decade.
 It was released as a single CD and as a CD coupled with a DVD with the music video.
 The theme of "Journey Through the Decade" is that it describes the "Journey" (旅, Tabi).

 CD

 DVD

 The music video of "Journey Through the Decade" was later released in Stay the Ride Alive, "special memorial single" version which is a Digipak with a special cover, a third disc and a booklet describing Gackt's collaboration with the Kamen Rider Decade production.

 Charts

-On its first day of release, it sold 15,000 copies and reached #2 on the Oricon Daily Charts.
+On its first day of release, it sold 15,000 copies and weekly reached #2 with 50,000 copies sold on the Oricon Singles Chart.
 By the release of its follow up single "The Next Decade", "Journey Through the Decade" had sold 94,000 copies.
 It stayed 25 weeks on the music charts.
 In June 2009, the Recording Industry Association of Japan certified it as gold.
-In December 2012, it was certified as platinum for sales of over 200,000 copies.
+In December 2012, it was certified as platinum for sales of over 250,000 copies.